lowcoder-org/lowcoder/docs/queries/query-basics.md

 ## Trigger when

-Openblocks triggers your queries in two modes, either run automatically when inputs change or on page load, or manually invoked in event handlers.
+Lowcoder triggers your queries in two modes, either run automatically when inputs change or on page load, or manually invoked in event handlers.

 <figure><img src="../.gitbook/assets/image (34).png" alt=""><figcaption></figcaption></figure>